A Probabilistic Framework for Location Inference from Social Media

+\item \textbf{Graph Convolutional Network (GCN)~\cite{kipf2016semi}:} We also consider GCN, a state-of-the-art neural network model for graph-based semi-supervised learning.
+It uses the same features and correlations as our model to predict user locations.

-\item \textbf{SSFGM:} The proposed method for inferring user locations.
-We compare four variants of the method based on different learning algorithms: SSFGM~(LBP), SSFGM~(SR), SSFGM~(MH), and SSFGM~(MH+).
-For fair comparison, both MH and MH+ use SR as initialization.
-We also report results when we enhance the model with deep factors SSFGM~(MH+Deep).
+\item \textbf{SSFGM:} The proposed method.
+We compare the performance of our model trained by three different algorithms: Softmax Regression (SR), SampleRank \cite{rohanimanesh2011samplerank}, and Two-Chain Sampling (TCS).
+We also report results when we enhance the model with deep factors: SSFGM~(TCS+Deep). \end{itemize}